 Data Insights

-Systems Change Lab identifies 4 targets toward which to track progress.
+Systems Change Lab assesses progress made toward targets across 5 outcome indicators.
 Click a chart to explore the data.

-Systems Change Lab identifies 9 factors that may impede or help spur progress toward targets.
+Systems Change Lab identifies 8 enablers and barriers that may help spur or impede change.
 Click a chart to explore the data.

 Progress toward targets

-Systems Change Lab tracks progress toward 4 targets. target.
+Systems Change Lab tracks progress made toward targets across 5 outcome indicators. outcome indicator.
 Explore the data and learn about key actions supporting systems change.

 Public climate finance flows

-Global public climate finance will need to expand four to nine times to reach $1.31 to 2.61 trillion per year by 2030, requiring an average investment of $163 billion per year between 2020 and 2030.
+Global public climate finance will need to expand two to four times to reach between $1.31 and $2.61 trillion per year by 2030, requiring an average increase in investment of about $150 billion per year between 2020 and 2030.

 Scaling up public climate finance is necessary to ensure a rapid transition to a decarbonized, resilient world.
-It plays a vital role especially in areas where private finance is unwilling or not well suited to meet climate objectives at the speed and scale necessary, such as public services and infrastructure (for example, transportation and energy networks); research, development and deployment of new low-carbon technologies; and ecosystem protection.
+It plays a vital role, especially in areas where private finance is unwilling or not well-suited to meet climate objectives at the speed and scale necessary, such as public services and infrastructure (for example, transportation and energy networks); research, development, demonstration and some commercialization of new low-carbon technologies; and ecosystem protection.
 Public climate finance can also be employed to ensure equitable outcomes and a just transition.

 It is difficult to determine the precise ideal breakdown between public and private finance needed to meet climate goals, given that this depends on social and political choices about the ideal mix of market and state intervention in economies.
-Historical data show about an equal split between public and private climate finance while projections suggest that a quarter of global climate investment will need to come from public sources to meet climate goals.
+Historical data shows a roughly equal split between public and private climate finance, while projections suggest that a quarter of global climate investment will need to come from public sources to meet climate goals.

-In 2020, public climate finance flows amounted to around $332 billion, having increased by about $19 billion per year, on average, between 2016 and 2020.
+In 2022, public climate finance flows amounted to around $730 billion, more than doubled since 2020.
+While a portion of the increase can be attributed to new data sources, there’s a material rise when assessing figures on a consistent and comparable basis.
 Public climate finance is delivered through different channels and actors, most notably development financial institutions (DFIs) — national and multilateral — and state-owned financial institutions.

-Despite these recent increases, investments remain well off track.
-Public climate finance will need to expand four to nine times to reach the estimated $1.31 to 2.61 trillion per year target for 2030.
-Reaching the $2 trillion per year midpoint of the target range will require an average investment of $163 billion per year between 2020 and 2030 — a striking eight-fold increase compared to historical rates.
+Despite the recent increases, this number needs to continue to grow.
+Public climate finance will need to expand two to four times to reach the estimated $1.31 to $2.61 trillion per year target for 2030.
+Reaching the $2 trillion per year midpoint of the target range will require an average increase in investment of about $150 billion per year between 2022 and 2030.

 Total finance for nature-based solutions (focus on public)

-Currently, approximately $132 billion is directed toward nature-based solutions each year, with public finance contributing 86% of this total.
+About $154 billion was directed toward nature-based solutions in 2022, with public finance contributing 83% of this total.
 Estimates suggest these investments need to triple by 2030 to reach climate goals.

 Nature-based solutions are actions that restore, preserve or manage ecosystems to address climate change and protect nature.
 Nature-based solutions such as protecting coral reefs and mangrove restoration can help reduce GHG emissions, boost ecosystem health and address environmental issues like soil erosion, biodiversity loss and deforestation.

-Currently, approximately $132 billion is directed toward nature-based solutions each year, with public finance contributing 86% of this total.
+About $154 billion was directed toward nature-based solutions in 2022, with public finance contributing 83% of this total.
 However, this level of investment isn’t enough to reach our climate goals.
 Estimates suggest that total investments in nature-based solutions need to triple by 2030 and increase fourfold by 2050.
-This would yield $354 billion by 2030 and $536 billion by 2050 to reach climate and biodiversity goals, and will require growing at an average rate of $20 billion per year between 2019 and 2030.
-This number likely underestimates the total need, since more work is needed to quantify the need for marine nature-based solutions.
+This would yield $484 billion by 2030 and $674 billion by 2050 to reach climate and biodiversity goals, and will require growing at an average rate of $40 billion per year between 2022 and 2030.

 At the same time, investing in nature offers the opportunity to generate $10 trillion in business value and create 395 million jobs.